Sainz on Singapore pole as angry Verstappen struggles

 What happened to Verstappen?

-Verstappen and Red Bull have been struggling all weekend but few expected them to not even make it into the top 10 on the grid.
+Verstappen and Red Bull have been struggling all weekend but few expected them to fail to make the grid's top 10.

-All year, the car's strength has been its gentle tyre wear in races, but this has meant that its advantage has been reduced in qualifying, because it struggles to get the tyres into the right temperature window.
+All year, the car's strength has been its gentle tyre wear in races, but this has meant its advantage has been reduced in qualifying, because it struggles to get the tyres into the right temperature window.

-In Singapore, Verstappen and team-mate Sergio Perez have been both been complaining of a lack of rear grip, and in qualifying the runaway championship leader looked uncompetitive throughout.
+In Singapore, Verstappen and team-mate Sergio Perez have both complained of a lack of rear grip, and in qualifying the runaway championship leader looked uncompetitive throughout.

-His fastest lap in the second session only put him 10th fastest, leaving him vulnerable to being knocked out, and in the end the car that displaced him was one from the sister team Alpha Tauri driven rookie Liam Lawson.
+His fastest lap in the second session only put him 10th fastest, leaving him vulnerable to being knocked out, and in the end the car that displaced him was one from the sister team Alpha Tauri driven by rookie Lawson.

-The New Zealander's team-mate Yuki Tsunoda was also on course to beat Verstappen's time, but he aborted his lap for an unknown reason and ended up 15th.
+The New Zealander's team-mate Yuki Tsunoda was also on course to beat Verstappen's time, but he aborted his lap and ended up 15th, saying he had locked up into Turn 14.

-Verstappen also faces three separate stewards' investigations for alleged offences during the session, one for impeding Tsunoda, one for stopping in the pit lane and impeding the cars behind him, and the final one for being one of a gaggle of cars driving unnecessarily slowly towards the end of a preparation lap.
+Verstappen also faces three separate stewards' investigations for alleged offences during the session: one for impeding Tsunoda; one for stopping in the pit lane and impeding the cars behind him; and the final one for being part of a gaggle of cars driving unnecessarily slowly towards the end of a preparation lap.

 Verstappen said: "Our car on this circuit, we couldn't get it into the the right window.
 Every session we have been chasing it.